Lucky Color 200 120 Review: First Roll After Trying 35mm

 It's a particularity but it gives the images a nostalgic and vintage tone.
 Not only that but it feels distinctly unique to Lucky Color 200 so this could be a film you specifically go to for that look.
 Against the blue cool tones of the shadows, this look is really appealing to the eyes.
 Shadows are a bit muddy but in 120 the grain isn't too big of an issue like it would be in 35mm.
 I would like to do an entire roll just at night and see how that goes.

-I think with good metering, slow shutter speeds and patience, high quality shots can be achieved.
+With good metering, slow shutter speeds and patience, high quality shots can be achieved.
 While it would be easier on Kodak’s offerings, Lucky Color 200 is capable of producing night shots that are genuinely more than just good.

 Alternatives: